 Serving Illinois and Nationwide

-Hospitals and doctors performing medical procedures are liable to their patients by law in the event that their actions or mistakes result in an injuries or complications.
-The Joliet medical malpractice attorneys of Rosenfeld Injury Lawyers LLC regularly represent clients whose medical procedures have caused them added harm rather than improving their health as intended.
+Hospitals and doctors performing medical procedures are liable to their patients by law if their actions or mistakes result in injuries or complications.
+The Joliet medical malpractice injury attorneys of Rosenfeld Injury Lawyers LLC regularly represent clients whose medical procedures have caused them added harm rather than improving their health as intended.

-When determining the root causes of medical errors and negligence, we often investigate whether the facility or physician has a history of questionable actions or policies and the information we’ve provided below will allow you to consider the key areas of concern for each of the hospitals serving the Joliet area.
+When determining the root causes of medical errors and negligence, we often investigate whether the facility or physician has a history of questionable actions or policies, and the information we've provided below will allow you to consider the critical areas of concern for each of the hospitals serving the Joliet area.

 Joliet has grown from a population of just over 106,000 to almost 150,000 since the year 2000, and the city and its neighbors only have access to a handful of hospitals.
 Aside from Joliet's primary hospital, the other options available to residents are also serving numerous suburbs.

-During peak times of medical need, this can place strain on facilities which are overwhelmed and understaffed to meet the growing needs of the general population.
-Since Joliet is currently one of the fastest growing cities in the Midwest, this problem is not going to solve itself anytime soon.Common Types of Malpractice Claims in Joliet
+During peak times of medical need, this can place strain on facilities that are overwhelmed and understaffed to meet the growing needs of the general population.
+Since the city is currently one of the fastest-growing areas in the Midwest, this problem is not going to solve itself anytime soon.Common Types of Malpractice Claims in Northeastern Illinois

-Stress and fatigue can result in numerous mistakes which qualify as negligence or malpractice and these errors include the following.
+Stress and fatigue can result in numerous mistakes that qualify as negligence or malpractice, and these errors include the following.

-- Misdiagnosis of your medical condition, resulting in detrimental or unneeded treatments which harm you further.
-It is important that doctors verify their diagnoses in order to prevent injuries that can occur from prescribing unnecessary medications or pushing surgical solutions that are not required.
+- Misdiagnosis of your medical condition, resulting in detrimental or unneeded treatments that harm you further – Doctors must verify their diagnoses to prevent injuries that can occur from prescribing unnecessary medications or pushing surgical solutions that are not required.

-- Failure to prevent or treat an infection in a timely fashion.
-Infections are becoming a growing concern across the country and result from a combination of factors which include unclean environments, growing drug resistance and inadequate postoperative prevention measures.
+- Failure to prevent or treat an infection in a timely fashion – Infections are becoming a growing concern across the country and result from a combination of factors that include unclean environments, growing drug resistance, and inadequate postoperative prevention measures.

 - Medical errors during surgical procedures.
 It is much more common for surgeons to make incisions in the wrong locations than you would be comfortable accepting if not for the knowledge that many of these errors can be fixed as long as they are noticed immediately.
 Surgeons who place a cut in the wrong location are usually able to repair the damage during the procedure, but unnoticed errors can have catastrophic effects.

 - Prescription medication errors.
-Whether doctors prescribe medications that interact negatively with your existing medications, nursing staff administer the wrong dose or medications or you are prescribed the wrong medicine altogether, medicine errors can cause complications that range from minor discomfort and pain to internal bleeding and cardiac arrest.
-It is important that each staff member involved in prescribing or administering medication take the highest level of care to ensure patients’ safety.
+Whether doctors prescribe medications that interact negatively with your existing medications, nursing staff administer the wrong dose of medications, or you were prescribed the wrong medicine altogether, medicine errors can cause complications that range from minor discomfort and pain to internal bleeding and cardiac arrest.
+It is essential that each staff member involved in prescribing or administering medication take the highest level of care to ensure patients' safety.

-Hospitals serve a constant volume of patients and the statistical probability of medical errors makes them inevitable.
-However, evaluating the history of a facility can reveal the areas of greatest concern and make the case that the policies in place are a contributing factor to your injuries when arguing negligence.
+Hospitals serve a constant volume of patients, and the statistical probability of medical errors makes them inevitable.
+However, evaluating the history of a facility can reveal the areas of most significant concern.
+Current policies in place might be a contributing factor to your injuries when arguing a medical malpractice case.

-Our Joliet medical malpractice attorneys have compiled the data available on the three hospitals serving Joliet and its neighbors so that you may be aware of the most pressing issues which apply to each facility.Presence Saint Joseph Medical Center
+Our northeastern Illinois medical malpractice injury attorneys have compiled the data available on the three hospitals serving the city and its neighbors so that you may be aware of the most pressing issues which apply to each facility.Presence Saint Joseph Medical Center

 333 North Madison Street